robphilipp/recipes-ui/README.md

 sudo apt install nginx
 ```

-To verify that `nginx` has been installed properly, show it's version
+To verify that `nginx` has been installed properly, show its version

 ```shell
 sudo nginx -version